Wallingford, Oxfordshire: Education

 St John's (a primary school), Fir Tree, (a junior school), and St Nicholas (an infants' school) are all located within the town itself, with additional primary schools at Brightwell-cum-Sotwell, Cholsey and Crowmarsh Gifford serving the surrounding areas.

 Wallingford School

-Wallingford School is the successor to Wallingford Grammar School founded in 1659 when Walter Bigg left money for a school in his will.
+Wallingford School is the successor to Wallingford Grammar School, founded in 1659 when Walter Bigg left money for a school in his will.
 Located to the north of the town, it is an academy school and part of the Merchant Taylors’ Oxfordshire Academy Trust.
-The school provides the education provision for the Wallingford area for boys and girls between the ages of 11 and 18.
+The school provides education for the Wallingford area for boys and girls between the ages of 11 and 18.
 The majority of pupils from both Fir Tree and St John's continue on to Wallingford School.
 Wallingford School also draws pupils from Crowmarsh, Brightwell-cum-Sotwell, Cholsey and Warborough primary schools and occasionally Didcot primary schools.